Ardhat/docs/js.md

 ### Using Node Firmata with Ardhat

-Raspian Jessie comes with a version of Node.js installed; unfortunately it is an older version (0.10.29 at the time of writing) that does not play well with many newer libraries, so we need to remove it and reinstall a newer version of Node.js such as v0.12.x or v4.2.x together with npm.
+Raspian Jessie comes with a version of Node.js installed; unfortunately it is an older version that does not play well with many newer libraries, so we need to remove it and reinstall a newer version of Node.js (v4.x) together with npm.

 To do this we must uninstall the built-in version and re-install using the instructions below.